Michele Bravi

-Michele Bravi (born 19 December 1994) is an Italian pop singer, songwriter and actor.
+Michele Bravi (born 19 December 1994) is an Italian singer, songwriter, and actor.
 He rose to fame after winning the seventh season of the Italian X Factor.
 His coronation song, "La vita e la felicità", was penned by Tiziano Ferro and reached the top spot of the Italian Singles Chart.
 Bravi's debut album, A passi piccoli, was released in June 2014.